MicrosoftDocs/win32/desktop-src/direct3d9/triangle-fans.md

 ---
-Description: 'A triangle fan is similar to a triangle strip, except that all the triangles share one vertex, as shown in the following illustration.' ms.assetid: 'a1fbfd78-121f-4f79-9ba8-44f23356a432'
+Description: A triangle fan is similar to a triangle strip, except that all the triangles share one vertex, as shown in the following illustration. ms.assetid: a1fbfd78-121f-4f79-9ba8-44f23356a432
-title: 'Triangle Fans (Direct3D 9)'
+title: Triangle Fans (Direct3D 9)
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Triangle Fans (Direct3D 9)